jfinancial/cheatsheets/js_frameworks/angular/Angular_Router.md

 - We can define a **module specific routing** which contain child routes and note how we now use `RouterModule.forChild()` to define child routes (e.g. mapping `courseUrl` to a `CourseComponent`)
 - We map `resolve` to an implementation of `Resolver<T>` to resolve a dependency for the route and we must add this to `providers`
+- In the path to lessons we also include a parameter `lessonSeqNo` and in the template we could refer to this using `[routerLink]="['lessons', lesson.seqNo]`

 ```typescript
 const routes: Routes = [
     {